 "Who Sang It Best?": Here's How It Works

-Since the original song version is typically considered "the standard," we don't include it in our overall rankings.
+Since the classic song version is typically considered "the standard," we don't include it in our overall rankings.
 Instead, we display it first for comparison, with up to 14 contenders presented next in ranked order.
-Use the polls below to vote on your preferences:
+Vote on your preferences:

-- Do you prefer the original song or a cover version?
+- Do you prefer the classic song or a cover version?

-- Which of the cover versions do you prefer?
+- And which of the cover versions do you prefer?